Nonmelanoma Skin Cancer: Prognosis

 A prognosis is a calculated guess about how or whether a person will recover from a disease.
-It’s a question many people have when they learn they have any kind of cancer.
+It's a question many people have when they learn they have cancer.

 Making a choice

 The decision to ask about your prognosis is a personal one.
 It is up to you to decide how much you want to know.
 Some people find it easier to cope when they know their prognosis and the statistics for how well a treatment might work.
 Other people find statistics confusing and frightening.
-Or they might think it is too general to be useful.
+Or they might think statistics are too general to be useful.

 What goes into a prognosis

 Your doctor will consider all the things that could affect the cancer and its treatment.
 Your doctor will look at risk estimates about the cancer.
-These are based on what researchers have found out over many years about thousands of people with melanoma.
-When possible, your doctor will use statistics for groups of people whose situations are most like yours, to estimate your prognosis.
+These are based on what researchers have found out over many years about thousands of people with nonmelanoma skin cancer.
+When possible, your doctor will use statistics for groups of people whose situations are most like yours to estimate your prognosis.

 If your cancer is likely to respond well to treatment, your doctor will say you have a favorable prognosis.
 If your cancer is likely to be hard to control, your prognosis may be less favorable.
 It is important to keep in mind that a prognosis states what is probable.
 It is not a prediction of what will definitely happen.
 No doctor can be fully certain about an outcome.

 Your chance of recovery depends on:

 Your overall health

 Survival rates show how many people live for a certain length of time after being told they have cancer.
 The rates are for people with a certain type and stage of cancer.
 Often statistics refer to the 5-year or the 10-year survival rate.
 That’s how many people are living 5 years or 10 years after diagnosis.
 The survival rate includes people at these different stages: